Captain Anthony Mutrie Frank

-Tony Frank reached the Bridge with "A" Company during the evening, and was given command of it when Major Tatham-Warter took over command of the Battalion, replacing Lieutenant-Colonel Frost who took charge of the Brigade.
-During the heavy fighting on Tuesday 19th September, three German Mk III tanks positioned themselves amongst the British positions in areas where they could not be engaged by anti-tank guns.
-From here they heavily shelled No.3 Platoon in their pivotal house, just to the east of the bridge and effectively maintaining any connection between the British forces either side of it.
+Tony Frank reached the Bridge with "A" Company during the evening, and was given command of it when Major Tatham-Warter took over the 2nd Battalion from Lieutenant-Colonel Frost, who took charge of the Brigade.
+During the heavy fighting on Tuesday 19th September, three German Mk III tanks positioned themselves amongst the British positions in areas where they could not be engaged by the anti-tank guns.
+From here they heavily shelled No.3 Platoon just to the east of the bridge, in a pivotal house without which the troops east and west of the ramp would be cut off from each other.
 Captain Frank ordered Lieutenant McDermont to evacuate his platoon while he and another soldier attempted to deal with the tanks with a PIAT.
 From a distance of 40 yards, he engaged one tank and hit it in the rear, putting it out of action.
 The other two promptly withdrew.

 "Digby Tatham-Warter came walking calmly across from Battalion HQ with his brolly, quite unconcerned about any danger.
 He was very angry with me for letting McDermont's platoon come back and ordered me to retake the house.
 I got McDermont's platoon together - fifteen to twenty men only - and they set off from underneath the bridge, all very tired, just shrugging their shoulders and going back, but in no defeatist mood or anything like that.
 They went back and pushed the Germans out; there was probably about the same number of Huns.
 McDermont was shot as he went along the hall - in the lower stomach, I think; he was conscious, but there was a lot of blood.
 I jabbed him with morphine, and he was taken away.
 Then we were attacked from the direction of the banked ramp.
 We manned the windows and answered back, polishing off at least four of them.
 One came crashing forward very bravely until we stopped him."
 Lieutenant McDermont died on Friday 22nd September.